VPS hosting vs cloud hosting: What's the difference?

 With the normalisation of remote and hybrid working models, the continual growth of the internet and the role technology plays in our lives have placed increasing demands on business tech.
-Many people - especially those new to servers and hosting, have found it difficult to distinguish between VPS and cloud-based hosting, and which would be best for their project.
+Many people – especially those new to servers and hosting – find it difficult to distinguish between VPS and cloud-based hosting, and which would be best for their project.

 What is VPS hosting?